TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Deliverable.md

 <br/><br/>

 #### Image

-  For images, click Image after the more options button.
+  For images, click Image. <br/>
   A pop up will come up where you can click on it to open your file browser and choose an image.

 ![Image](/img/how_to_create_a_deliverable/step_img.PNG)

 <br/><br/>

   #### Rich Text
-  For text that you need to format, or if you'd like to add a table you will click on Rich Text.
+  For text that you need to format, or if you'd like to add a table you will click on Rich Text.<br/>
    A new window will pop-up as shown in the image below.
 Here you will see familiar options such as text formats, colors as well as the ability to add tables among other things.
 Just click the "Save" button when you're done

 ![rich text](/img/how_to_create_a_deliverable/step_24.png)

 <br/><br/>

   #### Date
+  For a date, click on Date. <br/>
-  If you click on Date, a calendar will pop-up under the variable where you can then use to select the date you would like used.
+  A calendar will pop-up above the variable which you can then use to select the date.

 ![date](/img/how_to_create_a_deliverable/date.png)